-N-able N-central provides enhanced security protection through a two-step validation log in process.
+N-able N-central provides enhanced security protection through a Two-Step Verification log in process.

-Multi-factor authentication, previously called two-factor authentication, is an additional layer of security designed to prevent unauthorized access to your N-able N-central account.
-With multi-factor authentication configured, whenever you sign in to N-able N-central, you will verify your identity by one of the following two methods:
+Multi-Factor Authentication provides an additional layer of security designed to prevent unauthorized access to your N-able N-central account.
+With Multi-Factor Authentication configured, whenever you sign in to N-able N-central, you will verify your identity by one of the following two methods:

 - Two-Step Verification - a passcode generated by a third-party authentication application.

-By adding multi-factor authentication to an account, the user must sign in to the account with their conventional password and the multi-factor authentication credentials.
+By adding Multi-Factor Authentication to an account, the user must sign in to the account with a conventional username and password, and then their Multi-Factor Authentication credentials.